Floridians voted to legalize medical marijuana in 2016.

 After your physician has approved you for the use of medical cannabis, your next step will be to complete the state’s registration process online.
 Completed applications are officially submitted to Florida’s Office of Medical Marijuana Use.
 After your application and paperwork are received, it can take up to 8 weeks to be officially approved.
 If your paperwork is incomplete, or if there is a problem with your application, this process can take even longer.
 As such, it is important to have everything in order from the beginning.

-Which Conditions Can Qualify You For A Medical Marijuana Card?
+Which Conditions Can Help Me Qualify For a Medical Marijuana Card?

 The state of Florida approves the use of cannabis for the following medical conditions: